 US Ersatz Math Olympiad

-The US Ersatz Math Olympiad is a proof-based competition open to all US middle and high school students.
+The US Ersatz Math Olympiad is a proof-based competition open to all middle and high school students.
 Like many competitions, its goals are to develop interest and ability in mathematics (rather than measure it).
-However, it is one of few proof-based contests open to all US middle and high school students.
+However, it is one of few proof-based contests open to all middle and high school students.

 The USEMO is hosted on the Art of Problem-Solving website.
 This contest is not sponsored by the Math Association of America (which runs the USAMO).